 - Repeat until you reach the top of the stairs.

-Many seniors need the help of a walker to get around their homes or to complete errands and other tasks, but improper use can cause injuries.
+Many seniors need the help of a walker to get around their homes, complete daily activities or to complete errands and other tasks, but improper use can cause injuries.

 What Are The Reasons For Using A Walker?